The unirational components of the strata of genus $11$ curves with several pencils of degree $6$ in $\mathcal{M}_{11}$: Families of curves and their deformation

 \section{Families of curves and their deformation}

-To study the local geometry of parameter spaces introduced in the previous section, and also the locus of the smooth curves with several pencils, we study the space of the first order deformation of curves.
-This leads to the computation of the tangent space at the corresponding points in the moduli space.
-We recall some basics on deformation theory for smooth and singular plane curves and quickly sketch the typical stages of an application of deformation theory.
-Most of the statements can be found in the standard textbook \cite{Sernesi}, and \cite{Art}.\\ \begin{definition} Suppose $ C\subset \mathbb{P}^{n} $ is a smooth embedded curve.
-An embedded first order deformation of $ C $ is an embedded flat family of curves
+To study the local geometry of parameter spaces introduced in the previous section, and also the strata of the smooth curves with several pencils, we study the space of the first order deformation of curves.
+This leads to the computation of the tangent space at the corresponding points in the moduli.
+We recall some basics on deformation theory for smooth and singular plane curves which can be found in the standard textbook \cite{Sernesi}.\\